rick-r/marriage-figaro-norway/captions.md

 Signor, non isdegnate
 questo del nostro affetto
 meritato tributo:

+CONTE:
+cosa si brama?

+FIGARO:
 Le nostre nozze
 si son già stabilite.
 Or a voi tocca
 costei che un vostro dono
 illibata serbò, coprir di questa, simbolo d'onestà, candida vesta.

 "You know we're planning our wedding during the wrap party...
 ? will you be father of the bride?
+? we thought you might like to give susanna away?

+TUTTI:
+evivva!

 IL CONTE: